 The best that the PC has to offer

-In fact, given the proper equipment, PC is the only way to achieve a no-frills 4K resolution and at 60 fps so long as you don’t mind spending a small fortune on the latest GTX 1080 Ti.
-Plus, instead of limiting you to just one control method, you can play your games with everything from a Nintendo Switch Joy-Con to a more conventional keyboard and mouse.
+In fact, given the proper equipment, a PC is the only way to achieve a no-frills 4K resolution and at 60 frames per second, so long as you don’t mind spending a small fortune on the latest GTX 1080 Ti.
+Plus, instead of being limited to a singular control method, you can play your games with everything from a Nintendo Switch Joy-Con to a more conventional keyboard and mouse.

 Gabe Carey has also contributed to this article